Madrid—the Royal Spanish Capitalandbut she is impeccable as a hostess. Unfortunately, we could not meet her during our visit to

 brotherly love through the scene of Jesus washing his disciples’ feet in the

-last supper.
-The galleries had an impressive display of paintings of Ribera, Durer,
+Last Supper.
+The galleries had an impressive display of paintings of Ribera, Dürer,

-Titian, Tiziana, Diego Velazquez, Goya, El Greco, Joven, and Verone.
+Titian, Tiziana, Diego Velázquez, Goya, El Greco, Joven, and Verone.
 An

-exclusive space for the sixteenth-century Italian paintings by Titian who was a
+exclusive space for the sixteenth-century Italian paintings by Titian, who was a

 The museum holds drawings by the early nineteenth-century artist Francisco de